winterstream/exo-encounter-667/design.md

 ## Gameplay

-You play as an unmanned probe exploring the ruins of an unknown civilization on an exoplanet.
+You play as an uncrewed probe exploring the ruins of an unknown civilization on an exoplanet.
 The ruined outpost was created as part of an expedition to contact humanity, but it had to be abandoned when budget cuts necessitated their withdrawal from that system.